Michaelninder/Laravel-System/README.md

 ### Credits
 #### Images
-- all Images used for SetLocale(lan-switcher) are from https://skrime.eu/other/flag
+- all Images used for SetLocale(lang-switcher) are from https://skrime.eu/other/flag